Set Decorators

 Bilingual Teams Across France

-French-English set decorating crews operating across Paris, Lyon, Marseille, and the regions, with full infrastructure including trucks, storage, and prep facilities.
+Our French-English set decorating crews work across Paris, Lyon, Marseille, and the regions, backed by full setup that includes trucks, storage, and prep space.

 ACT 03